-Current consensus clinical guidelines for the treatment of children and adolescents with ADHD recommend that stimulants are highly effective for reducing core symptoms of ADHD in children.
-Although initial therapy with atomoxetine or extended-release formulations of clonidine and guanfacine may reduce core symptoms of ADHD, there is less evidence to support their use compared to stimulants.
-The selection of therapy should be based on comorbid conditions, adverse event profiles, compliance issues, risk of drug diversion and patient/parent preference.
-Stimulants, particularly methylphenidate, are recommended as first-line therapy in adult patients with ADHD.
-ADHD.
-Additional solutions for the treatment of narcolepsy, OSA and shift work disorder recommend the use of FDA-approved agents for the treatment of such sleep disorders, with modafinil recommended first-line for the treatment of narcolepsy.
+Current consensus clinical guidelines for the treatment of children and adolescents with ADHD recommend that stimulants are highly effective for reducing core symptoms of ADHD in children.^{2,24,31} Although initial therapy with atomoxetine or extended-release formulations of clonidine and guanfacine may reduce core symptoms of ADHD, there is less evidence to support their use compared to stimulants.
+The selection of therapy should be based on comorbid conditions, adverse event profiles, compliance issues, risk of drug diversion and patient/parent preference.32 Stimulants, particularly methylphenidate, are recommended as first-line therapy in adult patients with ADHD.^{24,33} Guidelines for the treatment of narcolepsy, OSA and shift work disorder recommended first-line for the treatment of narcolepsy.
 Sodium oxybate is the only agent that is recommended as being an effective option for the treatment of cataplexy due to narcolepsy.
-Armodafinil, the R enantiomer of modafinil, was FDA-approved in 2007; however, its role is not been address in the current guidelines. ^{25,34-36}
+Armodafinil, the R enantiomer of modafinil, was FDA-approved in 2007; however, its role is not been address in the current guidelines.^{25,34-36}